0bule1/0bule1/README.md

 ### | Professional Ethical Hacker (Penetration Tester) and AI Developer

 Welcome to my GitHub profile!
-I'm Andrej, a professional Ethical Hacker (Penetration Tester) and AI Developer with expertise in various programming languages, frameworks, libraries, and Linux.
+I'm Andrej, a professional Ethical Hacker and AI Developer with expertise in various programming languages, frameworks, libraries, and Linux.
 I'm passionate about cybersecurity, artificial intelligence, and software development.

-## About Me

-- 💻 Ethical Hacker (Penetration Tester)
-- 🧠 AI Developer
-- 🖥️ Programming Languages: Python, JavaScript, C++, C, PHP
-- 🐧 Linux Expert

 Feel free to explore my repositories to see more projects I've worked on.